shanebell/JaSON/readme.md

 #  JaSON

 JaSON is a Google Chrome extension for testing APIs and making HTTP network requests.

-Being a browser extension means JaSON automatically sends cookies from the browser.
-This makes testing APIs which require authentication a breeze.
-Simply authenticate in Chrome as normal and any API requests you make from JaSON will automatically include cookies.

-Send requests over HTTP or HTTPS and see formatted, syntax highlighted responses.
-Also supports sending of form encoded request parameters.

-Supports the following HTTP operations:

-- GET
-- POST
-- PATCH
-- PUT
-- DELETE
-- HEAD
-- OPTIONS

-Allows the addition of request parameters, headers and a JSON or XML request body.

-Saves request history for quick and easy re-use and provides full search.

-Mark popular requests as favourites for easy filtering.

-The response body and headers are formatted and syntax highlighted making them easy to read and debug.
-Includes the response time in milliseconds and the raw response for easy debugging.
+It is available to install from the Chrome Web Store:

 https://chrome.google.com/webstore/detail/oealdlhfjifhgbmjnenhkgffglaibojf

+### Cookie support ###
+Automatically sends cookies from Chrome.
+This is extremely handy for APIs which require authentication.
+Simply authenticate via your browser as normal and JaSON will send cookies for requests which match.

+### HTTP methods ###
+GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS

+### Request history ###
+Keeps request history with full text search.
+Individual history items can be deleted, or marked as a "favourite" for easy access.
+History from previous versions of JaSON will be automatically migrated.
+Stores history in IndexedDB for improved performance.

+### Dark/light theme ###
+Change the colour theme to suit your work environment.

+### Formatted input/output ###
+Provides an IDE like experience when editing request body and headers.
+Automatically formats request/response body syntax and colour based on content type.

+### Content type ###
+Supports JSON, XML, and form encoded data by default.
+Additional content types can be used by setting a custom content type header.

+### New and improved ###
+Completely re-written, new styling, layout, colours, additional features and improved performance.

+### 100% open source ###
+Source code is available from GitHub.